 Graduates are encouraged to continue their educational pursuits.
 Penn College offers the Two-Plus-Two major that may be completed at the Penn College campus or online via distance learning.
 The Penn College Forestry program has a close affiliation with The Pennsylvania State University or students may also continue their studies at Paul Smith's College, West Virginia University or Glenville State College to obtain their bachelor’s degree.

-According to the Bureau of Labor Statistics, median annual wage for forest and conservation technicians was $33,920 in May 2012.
-The lowest 10 percent earned less than $24,930, and the top 10 percent earned more than $53,780.
+According to the Bureau of Labor Statistics, the median annual wage for forest and conservation technicians was $35,560 in May 2016.
+The top 10 percent earned more than $55,510.

 |Industry||Employment||Hourly mean wage||Annual mean wage|